WallarooLabs/wally/examples/python/celsius-kafka/README.md

 ### Stop kafka

+NOTE: You might need to run with sudo depending on how you set up Docker.

-If you followed the commands earlier to start kafka you can stop it by running (add `sudo` if docker is not allowed to be run by your user):
+If you followed the commands earlier to start kafka you can stop it by running:

 ```bash
 cd /tmp/local-kafka-cluster